sal55/langs/pcl/readme.md

 But PCL would need some tweaks:

 * C mostly still uses a 32-bit int, so most ops are 32-bits.
-Currently most PCL ops (add, etc) are 64 bits, so special support is needed to provide 32 bit ones.
+Currently most PCL ops (add, etc) are 64 bits, so more 32-bit ops must be supported
-* Some support for doing setjmp/longjmp is needed in PCL
+* * Some support for doing setjmp/longjmp is needed in PCL
 * I thought I'd need special handling for Switch, as that feature is so chaotic in C, but it might be OK
 * C compiles a module at a time, so extra support is needed for multiple modules, which also have to be submitted all at the same time.
 (Probably, there are devious ways to get around this, but it's something to get back to.)